 The Oneida Healing to Wellness Court is a voluntary post-conviction Adult Healing to Wellness Court program.
-The program represents a collaborative effort of criminal justice stakeholders serving Oneida Nation members living within Brown County.
+The program represents a collaborative effort of criminal justice stakeholders serving Oneida Nation members living within Brown County or the Oneida Nation Reservation boundaries.
 The partners in this effort are committed to a non-adversarial approach to provide you with culturally responsive and community-based support.